jeremy379/famous-interactive-laradock/README.md

          echo "alias docker-exec=\"docker-compose exec --user=laradock workspace bash $*\"" >> ~/.aliases

-   Then refresh with
+   Then refresh with:

          source ~/.bash_profile

-   - Clone this repo somewhere on your machine:
+   - Clone this repository somewhere on your machine:

          git clone https://github.com/famousinteractive/famous-interactive-laradock.git

-   - Move the dockerproject.sh file to your local bin directory:
+   - Move the dockerproject.sh file to your local bin directory and set the proper rights:

          mv dockerproject.sh /usr/local/bin/dockerproject && chmod +x /usr/local/bin/dockerproject

-   - This script will generate the nginx configuration and some sh script to help to manage the project.
+   - This script will generate the nginx configuration and some sh scripts to help to manage the project.
-            - You'll need to provide the path to your laradock directory (absolute path)
+            - You'll need to provide the path to your Laradock directory (absolute path).
-            - The project name need to be without special char & space.
+            - The project name needs to be without special characters and can't contain any spaces.
-            - The nginx config files are in <laradockDirectory>/nginx/sites
+            - The nginx config files are in <laradockDirectory>/nginx/sites.

 ### Run
    - Consider to read the known bugs below before running for the first time.